Shannon's inequality on non-collapsing RCD spaces: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank Professors Kazuhiro Kuwae, Masashi Misawa, Takeshi Suguro, Shouhei Honda, and Doctor Wataru Kumagai for their helpful comments and fruitful discussions.
-Especially he express gratitude to Shouhei Honda for pointing out Remark \ref{rem:asympsharp}.
-He is partly supported by JSPS KAKENHI Grant Numbers JP22K03291.
+Especially he express gratitude to Shouhei Honda for pointing out Remark \ref{rem:asympsharp} and to Dr Hiroshi Tsuji for suggesting Theorem B.1.
+He is partly supported by JSPS KAKENHI Grant Numbers JP22K03291, and JP21K03238.

 {\bf Statements and Declarations.} No conflicts of interest or competing interests.

 \begin{bibdiv} \begin{biblist}

 \bib{AGMR}{article}{ author={Ambrosio, Luigi}, author={Gigli, Nicola}, author={Mondino, Andrea}, author={Rajala, Tapio}, title={Riemannian Ricci curvature lower bounds in metric measure spaces with $\sigma$-finite measure}, journal={Trans.
 Amer.
 Math.
 Soc.}, volume={367}, date={2015}, number={7}, pages={4661--4701}, issn={0002-9947}, review={\MR{3335397}}, doi={10.1090/S0002-9947-2015-06111-X}, }